emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-12-11-Customer Segmentation for An Online Retailer.md

 We consider an online woman apparel retailer, called XYZ.
 XYZ has four selling seasons:

-- Spring(Febwk1–Aprwk4)
+- Spring (SP) from February week 1 to April week 4.
-- Summer(Maywk1–Julwk4)
+- Summer (SU) from May week 1 to July week 4.
-- Fall(Augwk1–Octwk4)
+- Fall (FA) from August week 1 to October week 4.
-- Winter(Novwk1–Janwk4)
+- Winter (WI) from November week 1 to January week 4.

-fall (FA), winter (WA), spring (SP), and summer (SU).
 At the beginning of each season, they offer an assortment consisting of new products and carryover products from the previous seasons.